spinnaker/spinnaker.github.io/concepts/index.md

 ### Stage

-A *Stage* in Spinnaker is an atomic building block for a pipeline, describing an action that the pipeline will perform.
+A *Stage* in Spinnaker is a collection of sequential Tasks and composed Stages that describe a higher-level action the Pipeline will perform either linearly or in parallel.
 You can sequence [stages](/reference/pipeline/stages/) in a Pipeline in any order, though some stage sequences may be more common than others.
 Spinnaker provides a number of stages such as Deploy, Resize, Disable, Manual Judgment, and many more.
 You can see the full list of stages and read about implementation details for each provider in the [Reference](/reference/providers) section.

+### Task

+A *Task* in Spinnaker is an automatic function to perform.

 ### Deployment strategies